materialdigital/core-ontology/docs/patterns.md

 In ontology development and usage, **usage patterns** play a critical role in addressing recurring modeling requirements.
 These patterns provide standardized, reusable semantic snippets that facilitate consistent representation of relationships between instances and entities.
 Furthermore, such patterns may be used to create SHACL shapes to include constraints in a knowledge representation.
 By following usage patterns, ontology users and developers can ensure uniformity, clarity, and reusability in their models.

 The sections below illustrate how to read and apply these patterns.
-Each pattern includes its purpose, description, relevant properties, visualization, and examples.
+Each pattern includes its purpose, description, relevant properties, visualization, and example.

----

-## Inroduction
-This page uses a tensile testing example to demonstrate interconnected graph patterns within PMDco, beginning with the specification of a steel sheet material.
-It follows the process of manufacturing test pieces, detailing the roles of each object involved.
-Each process is guided by a specification or plan and is linked to devices, which include their own identifiers and specifications.
-The page further illustrates how processes are sequentially chained and subdivided, generating information content entities like time series data.
-Ultimately, it covers how this data is transformed to derive material properties, providing a foundational approach to modeling workflows in materials science.
 ![TableOfContents](https://github.com/user-attachments/assets/3510fa58-9774-4d04-a466-6a6bf7f2ddcd)

 ---